ultraio/docs-blockchain/docs/tutorials/smart-contracts/deploy.md

 ## What's next?

 The next tutorial will cover interacting with your deployed smart contracts using the VS Code extension.
-See [Tutorial - Interact with Smart Contracts using the Ultra Smart Contract Toolkit Extension](./transact.md) for more information.
+See [Tutorial - Interact with Smart Contracts using the Ultra Smart Contract VS Code Extension](./transact.md) for more information.